 2004 Twenty-Ninth Edition 2006 Thirtieth Edition 2008 Thirty-First Edition 2010 Thirty-Second Edition 2013 Thirty-Third Edition 2016 Thirty-Fourth Edition 2017 Thirty-Fifth Edition 2018 Thirty-Six Edition 2019 Thirty-Seventh Edition Thirty-Eighth Edition 2022 2023 Copyright The Grand Lodge of New Zealand 2023 3 November 2023 THE GRAND LODGE OF NEW ZEALAND Grand Lodge having at the Annual Communication held in Wellington on the 15th of November 2019 and subsequent amendments as allowed by the Book of Constitution, re-enacted the Book of Constitution and Laws in a revised form, this edition is issued in conformity therewith, by the direction, and under the superintendence, of the Board of Directors.
-DP Williams Grand Secretary Office of the Grand Secretary Wellington 18th November 2023 4 November 2023 CONTENTS Declaration of Principles The Charges of a Freemason Summary of the Ancient Charges and Regulations Constitution and Laws of Grand Lodge Collected Rulings of the Board of Directors Forms Trustee Act Authorised Statement- Freemasonry Briefly Explained Management of the Craft Policy Statements Index 5 November 2023 CONSTITUTION AND LAWS Record of amendments made to the original of this edition A. L. Year Amendments of Mankind.
-Benevolent - believing that the good of others is of primary concern.
-Communal - it promotes ethical conduct and responsible attitudes amongst its members, and attitudes of heart and mind which will help them to practice charity and goodwill to all.
-Educational - its authorised ceremonials teach a system of morality and brotherhood based upon Universal Truth.
+DP Williams Grand Secretary Office of the Grand Secretary Wellington 18th November 2023 4 November 2023 CONTENTS Declaration of Principles The Charges of a Freemason Summary of the Ancient Charges and Regulations Constitution and Laws of Grand Lodge Collected Rulings of the Board of Directors Forms Trustee Act Authorised Statement- Freemasonry Briefly Explained Management of the Craft Policy Statements Index 5 November 2023 CONSTITUTION AND LAWS Record of amendments made to the original of this edition A. L. Year Amendments

-Moai Solid Hydrogen Fuel Energy, Water, Gold, Current MOAI POWER HOUSE ncy © Patent Brand Name, Moai Crown King William IV Sovere ign State Authority Seals
+Moai Solid Hydrogen Fuel Energy, Water, Gold, Curr ency © Patent Brand Name, M oai Crown King William IV Sove ereign State Authority Seals

-5 • • • • • • • • • • • • • • • • • • • •
+MOAI POWER HOUSE

+Briego passick Ingention in the world A SECOND STATE OF SECOND STATE OF SECOND SEC -

+•••••

+5

+•••••

 6